Islamic world: Islam by country

 As the Muslim world came into contact with secular ideals, societies responded in different ways.
 Some Muslim-majority countries are secular.
 Azerbaijan became the first secular republic in the Muslim world, between 1918 and 1920, before it was incorporated into the Soviet Union.
 Turkey has been governed as a secular state since the reforms of Mustafa Kemal Atatürk.
 By contrast, the 1979 Iranian Revolution replaced a monarchial semi-secular regime with an Islamic republic led by the Ayatollah, Ruhollah Khomeini.

 Some countries have declared Islam as the official state religion.
 In those countries, the legal code is largely secular.
 Only personal status matters pertaining to inheritance and marriage are governed by Sharia law.
 In some places, Muslims implement Islamic law, called sharia in Arabic.
 The Islamic law exists in a number of variations, called schools of jurisprudence.
 The Amman Message, which was endorsed in 2005 by prominent Islamic scholars around the world, recognized four Sunni schools (Hanafi, Maliki, Shafi'i, Hanbali), two Shia schools (Ja'fari, Zaidi), the Ibadi school, and the Zahiri school.

-Government and religion
+Government and religion (50)

-Islamic states
+Islamic states (8)

-Islamic states have adopted Islam as the ideological foundation of state and constitution.
+Eight Islamic states have adopted Islam as the ideological foundation of state and constitution.

-State religion
+State religion (17)

-The following Muslim-majority states have endorsed Islam as their state religion, and though they may guarantee freedom of religion for citizens, do not declare a separation of state and religion:
+The following seventeen Muslim-majority states have endorsed Islam as their state religion, and though they may guarantee freedom of religion for citizens, do not declare a separation of state and religion:

-Secular states
+Secular states (24)

-Secular states in the Muslim world have declared separation between civil/government affairs and religion.
+Twenty-four Secular states in the Muslim world have declared separation between civil/government affairs and religion.